cozy/cozy.github.io/docs/install/manual.arch.md

-# How to install Cozy on Arch Linux
+# How to install Cozy

 !!! warning ""
     ⚠️ This is a work in progress.
 For now, there’s no easy and officially supported way to install Cozy.
 You have to install it and all this dependencies by hand.
 This tutorial is intended for tech savvy people wanting to give Cozy a first try without waiting for the official documentation and images.

+This manual was tested against Arch linux, but you should be able to reproduce it with very minor modifications on your operating system of choice.

 ## Pre-requisites